 ____________________________________

-Rounds brought perspective to an idyllic life.
+Patient rounds with Dad brought perspective to an idyllic life.
 I remember them in parts.
 The royal blue carpeting in the office.
 The dim glow of a lamp illuminating a room.
 The resounding stillness that hung over everything.
 Recall oxygen tubes up the nose, the drip of an I.V., the synthetic scent of 1970s cleanser.

 For a shy girl, the fold of Dad’s lab coat made for the perfect cloak.
 Twirl your hair fast enough, you can spin yourself invisible.
-With a gentle nudge forward, he urged me to say hello.
-And St. Luke’s became a training ground for overcoming shyness.
+With a gentle nudge forward, he urged me to say hello, and St. Luke’s became a training ground for overcoming shyness.
 Extending their hands, the patients gave mine a slight squeeze.
 Many were elderly, and the softness of their skin still resonates.
 Looking into their eyes, I swam into a sea of acceptance.
 Sometimes I saw pain, other times a joy I was too young to understand.
 Patients always smiled to see a child come through.
-Must have looked like sunshine peeking through the clouds.
+Must have looked like sunshine peeking through clouds.

-To go on rounds with Dad was to discover the humanity in Medicine, and in him.
+To go on Rounds with Dad was to discover the humanity in medicine, and in him.
 Rounds showed me not what a doctor should be or could be, but what it was.
 To meet the patients was to view the profession through Dad’s eyes.
 Compassion, love, human touch.
-I grew up believing that this was Medicine.
+I grew up believing that this was medicine.
 That this was a physician.
 Because in our family, it was.

 Dad moved from St. Luke’s to group practice on the East Side of Cleveland.
 In high school, I worked Saturdays, answering the phones from 8 to 12.
 When patients arrived for their appointments, Dad hugged them as if greeting an old friend.
 “How are you?” he’d ask.